microsoft/botbuilder-js/doc/botbuilder-prompts/README.md

           if (value.getTime() < new Date().getTime()) { throw new Error('in the past') }
           return value;
        } catch (err) {
-          await context.sendActivity(`Answer with a time in the future like "tomorrow at 9am" or say "cancel".`);
+          await timePrompt.prompt(context, `Answer with a time in the future like "tomorrow at 9am" or say "cancel".`);
           return undefined;
        }
     });